NoYume/ThrowingBot-FRI25/README.md

 vision model to detect human figures and toss a ball towards them accurately.

-### II.
+## II.
 METHOD

-Teaching the robot the grasping and throwing action:
+Teaching the robot arm the throwing action with synthetic data calculated with inverse kinematics:

-#### • Reinforcement learning (Neural network)
+### • Reinforcement learning (Neural network)

 – Implement one main learning process movements throwing the object, the robot holds the ball before hand

-    - Create synthetic data based on pre determined parameters using a kinematic equations, if given target (x,y), calculate throwing angle, velocity, and joint angle
+-Create synthetic data based on pre determined parameters using a kinematic equations, if given target (x,y), calculate throwing angle, velocity, and joint angle

-    – Use a multi-layer neural network to predict the prob- ability of throwing success across a sample data generated with inverse kinematic equations
-      for the tennis ball
+– Use a multi-layer neural network to predict the prob- ability of throwing success across a sample data generated with inverse kinematic equations for the tennis ball

 – Learn from trial and error without explicit supervi- sion.
 The success will be awarded from the accuracy of throws, the distance of the thrown object, the proper arch-like projectile path, the speed to land on the target, and hitting the decided target

 – The network will also learn from physics-based predictions to compensate for unmodeled dynamics.
 This will combine analytical models and deep learn- ing to improve throwing accuracy

 – Once satisfied, move to the physical robot and test out how close it performs to the simulation and consistency